-In 2016 What Hi-Fi? celebrated its 40th anniversary.
-To mark the occasion we picked our 40 most influential products from those four decades.
-We'll be adding a new product to our Hall of Fame every year at the What Hi-Fi?
-Awards.
-Here are our choices from the 2000s.
+In 2016 What Hi-Fi? celebrated its 40th anniversary, and to mark the occasion we picked our 40 most influential products from those four decades.

 KEF KHT2005 (2000)